rfeinman/learning-to-learn/README.md

 min(N/5, 32) to ensure that we use at least 5 batches in SGD).
 This model will be trained on CPU, as it is too small to benefit from GPU.

+Once training is complete, you can plot heatmaps & contours of the results using `notebooks/plot_results_experiments1and2.ipynb`.

 To perform the parametric sensitivity tests with the MLP, see `notebooks/parametric_tests_mlp.ipynb` for a walk-through.